profweston/Crime_Time_Final_Project/README.md

 ## Data Source and Preprocessing

-The data for this project was retrieved from Data.gov and was published by The City of Chicago.[Data Link](https://catalog.data.gov/dataset/crimes-2001-to-present).
-There were # crimes reported and includes information about X. Data were filtered or dropped during the preprocessing with Pandas using the following criteria:
+The data for this project were retrieved from Data.gov and was published by The City of Chicago.[Data Link](https://catalog.data.gov/dataset/crimes-2001-to-present).
+Data were filtered or dropped during the preprocessing with Pandas using the following criteria:

 1. Data were filtered by date to include years 2015 and forward.
 2. Rows including NaNs and empty cells were deleted.